 Motivation and Emotion

 The concept of motivation is closely related to emotion.
-Both of these words are derived from the same underlying Latin root movere that means “to move.”
+Both of these words are derived from the same underlying Latin root movere which means “to move.”

-Together with emotion, motivation is part of a core psychological phenomenon referred to as an affect.
-It is distinct from cognitive processes that are rational and calm because motivation and emotion involve physiological arousal.
+Together with emotion, motivation is part of a core psychological phenomenon referred to as affect.

-We feel these experiences, and they motivate and guide our behavior and decision making, but most importantly, they have a significant impact on our mental and physical health.
+We feel these experiences, physiologically and emotionally, and they motivate and guide our behavior and decision making.
+Most importantly, they have a significant impact on our mental and physical health.
 See our article on the Importance and Benefits of Motivation.